mcfnord/rml/src/dishonest.md

 they're often very persuasive with you about believing it.
 But that primarily goes for weak people, broken people, and those who want to believe.

-# The parties

-My story began in Puerto Vallarta, Mexico over ten years ago.
-Maybe it began the day I took this picture:

-... but you can skip ahead to 2013, when it was clear my friend would die.
-In December, I came to Tacoma to care for her as she did, and to give our daughter everything we could through the crisis.
-I had no idea what hostile and underhanded forces laid in wait for me.

 # The custody dispute